This story has been updated. It originally published on August 29, 2024.

 What else should I know?

-Any amount above that $1,200 (or $3,200, if you decide to go for a heat pump or similar technology) can’t be saved for another year’s tax return, and needs to come after any rebates or subsidies your utility provides.
+Any amount above that $1,200 (or $3,200, if you decide to go for a heat pump or similar technology) comes after any rebates or subsidies your utility provides.
 The pump also has to go into an existing primary home—meaning the incentive isn’t valid for, say, putting one into your vacation house at the lake or a brand-new home.
 There are also some specific requirements for those who work from home.

 Residential Clean Energy Credit

-The Residential Clean Energy Credit is now available for folks who want to adopt renewable energy technologies at home, whether for power generation or heating and cooling.
+The Residential Clean Energy Credit is available for folks who want to adopt renewable energy technologies at home, whether for power generation or heating and cooling.
 It covers a lot— see our guide to the residential energy credit for the full list—but we’ll talk about how it applies to geothermal heat pump tech.
+This credit was originally set to phase out at the end of 2034, but the incentive is now set to end on December 31, 2025.

 How much is available?

-The Residential Clean Energy Credit can offset 30% of the cost of new—not used—equipment, so long as it’s installed in a home between 2022 and 2032.
-After that year, the credit will drop to 26% and 22% for anything installed after 2033 or 2034, respectively.
-Unlike other incentives, there’s no cap on what that credit can be, so long as it’s matching the percentage for that year.
+The Residential Clean Energy Credit can offset 30% of the cost of new—not used—equipment, so long as it’s installed in a home between 2022 and the end of 2025.
+(Previously, the cap would have dropped to 26% and 22% for anything installed after 2033 or 2034, respectively.)
+Unlike other incentives, there’s no cap on what that credit can be, so long as it’s matching the percentage.

 What’s covered?